jgaye/FlaskDocManager/README.md

 To set it up, go to Amazon S3 web console.
 1. Create a bucket, it can have any name you want.
 Default bucket options are ok.
 2. In the root of that bucket, create a folder named `home`.
-3. In the `home/` folder, create a folder named `public`. it will hold all files that will be avaialable to all users.
+3. In the `home/` folder, create a folder named `public`.
+It will hold all files that are available to all users.
 4. In that same `home/` folder, create one folder for each of your expected Amazon users.
-Those folder must have the exact same name as the user's username.
+Those folder must have the exact same name as the user's username (the users will be created in one of the net sections).
 Each folder will hold files that are private to the corresponding user.

 ### Create the file access policy